graphops/launchpad-charts/charts/erigon/README.md

 ## JSON-RPC

-### High-performance sidecar
+### Built-in JSON-RPC

-You can enable the deployment of an `rpcdaemon` instance as a sidecar within the stateful Erigon `Pod`.
-In this mode, the `rpcdaemon` shares a PID namespace with the `erigon` process and can access the node state database directly, cutting out the gRPC API and improving synchronous request performance.
+You can access JSON-RPC via the stateful node `Service` (`<release-name>-erigon-stateful-node`) on port `8545` by default.

-When enabled, you can access the JSON-RPC API via the stateful node `Service` (`<release-name>-erigon-stateful-node`) on port `8545` by default.
-See the Values section to enable and configure the sidecar.
+Synchronous request performance is typically best when using the built-in JSON-RPC server, however for large throughput workloads you should use a scalable set of `rpcdaemon`s.

-### Scalable `Deployment`
+### Scalable `Deployment` of `rpcdaemon`s

-For workloads where synchronous performance is less important than the scalability of request throughput, you can enable an independent scalable `Deployment` of `rpcdaemon`s.
-In this mode, the `rpcdaemon`s can be scaled up arbitrarily and connect to the stateful node process via the gRPC API.
+For workloads where synchronous performance is less important than the scalability of request throughput, you should use a scalable `Deployment` of `rpcdaemon`s.
+In this mode, the number of `rpcdaemon`s can be scaled up.
+Each one connects to the stateful node process via its gRPC API.
 You can also use node selectors and other placement configuration to customise where `rpcdaemon`s are deployed within your cluster.

-When enabled, a dedicated `Service` (`<release-name>-erigon-rpcdaemons`) will be created to load balance JSON-RPC requests across `Pod`s in the scalable `Deployment`.
+A dedicated `Service` (`<release-name>-erigon-rpcdaemons`) will be created to load balance JSON-RPC requests across `rpcdaemon` `Pod`s in the scalable `Deployment`.
 See the Values section to configure the `Deployment` and the number of replicas.

-#### Autoscaling
+#### JSON-RPC Autoscaling

 You can enable autoscaling for your scalable `Deployment` of `rpcdaemon`s.
 When enabled, the Chart will install a `HorizontalPodAutoscaler` into the cluster, which will manage the number of `rpcdaemon` replicas based on resource utilization.